-On May 27, 2014, the CSD adopted its Resolution No. CSD 2014-08, establishing LMD No. 2014-01 (formerly Zone B, residential street lighting).
-Property owners of benefiting parcels within the District pay a special assessment, which is levied on their annual property tax bill, to fund the cost of operating the residential street lighting program (i.e. Special Benefit).
-Revenue received from the assessment funds a majority of the Special Benefit costs, as defined in the Assessment Engineer's Report ("Report") (Attachment 2), to maintain, service, and operate street lights located within the District.
+On May 27, 2014, the CSD Board adopted its Resolution No. CSD 2014-09, establishing LMD No. 2014-02 (certain former CSD landscape zones).
+On May 12, 2015, Zone 09 annexed into the District.
+There are eleven benefit zones included in LMD No. 2014-02.
+Each zone provides a specific set of public landscape maintenance services within a defined geographical area of the City.
+Property owners of benefiting parcels in the zones pay a special assessment, which is levied on their annual property tax bill, to fund the cost of maintaining the public landscaping within the zone (i.e. Special Benefit).
+Revenue received from the assessment funds the cost to provide the Special Benefit, as defined in the Assessment Engineer's Report ("Report") (Attachment 2), to maintain the public landscaping located within the District.
 The Report is also available from the City Clerk's office and accessible from the City's website (www.moval.org/sd).

 Each year, the CSD Board must initiate proceedings and conduct a Public Hearing (Landscaping and Lighting Act of 1972) to receive public input on the proposed levy.
-The assessments cannot be levied on the property tax roll, nor can an adjustment be made to the assessment unless the property owners previously approved and the CSD Board annually authorizes such actions.
-Approval of the resolution confirms the map and the maximum and applied assessments.
+The assessments cannot be levied on the property tax roll, nor can an adjustment be made to the maximum assessment rate unless the property owners previously approved and the CSD Board authorizes such actions.
+Approval of the resolution confirms the maps and confirms the maximum and applied assessments.
 The resolution also authorizes the County to levy the assessments on the FY 2025/26 property tax roll.

 On March 18, 2025, the CSD Board adopted resolutions to initiate the annual proceedings for the FY 2025/26 levy and approved the Report.
-The Report includes a description of the improvements within the District, the estimated annual expenses, the method of assessment apportionment for each lot or parcel within the District boundaries, and a diagram showing the parcels within the zones that make up the District.
+The Report includes a description of the improvements within the District and the proposed service levels, the estimated annual expenses for each zone, funding to be collected for capital improvement projects within a zone, the method of assessment apportionment for each lot or parcel within the District boundaries, and diagrams showing the parcels within the zones that make up the District.